 The Blanchard report included comparisons with the peer group for the 2012 annual period and for the 2010-2012 three-year period average reflecting Low Performance/High Pay, Low Performance/Low Pay, High Performance/High Pay, and High Performance/Low Pay.
 The analysis provided a comparison of the pay versus performance alignment of the Company's top two executives relative to the custom peer group.
 Compared to the peer group, the combined salary for the Company's top two executives was at the 100th percentile for 2012.
 When adding in cash and equity incentives, cash compensation for the top two executives was at the 98th percentile and direct compensation was at the 100th percentile.
-The findings for the three-year average 2010-2012 indicated that the combined salary for the Company's top two executives was at the 100th percentile.
-When adding in cash and equity incentives, cash compensation for the top two executives was at the 91st percentile and direct compensation was at the 95th percentile.
+The findings for the three-year average 2010-2012 indicated that the combined salary for the Company's top two executives was at the 91st percentile and direct compensation was at the 100th percentile and direct compensation was at the 100th percentile.